-Stress in pets can be very common and there are many reasons why your dog or cat might become more anxious than normal.
+Stress in pets can be very common and there are many reasons why your dog or cat may need support for anxiety.
 Stress not only impacts your pet’s health, but it can also impact on the owner.

-To help to understand and reduce your pet’s stress, there are common signs of anxiety in dogs and cats to look out for.
+To help to understand and reduce your pet’s stress, there are common signs to look out for.

 Common signs of stress in dogs and cats